GiftFlow/giftflow/README.md

 *Database*

 In MySQL create a database called 'gift'.
-Import the database structure from database/stable/gifts.sql, and the default values from database/stable/defaults.sql.
+Import the database structure from database/stable/gift.sql, and the default values from database/stable/defaults.sql.

-*Configuration files*
+*Application files*

 * application/config/database.php - Make sure it matches your MySQL credentials.